Relativistic mass and modern physics: Mass and quantum theory

 Through the Feynman path integral formalism, the quantum theory explains the appearance of the least action principle in classical theory \cite{35}.
 Therefore, ``there is no longer any need for the mystery that comes from trying to describe quantum behaviour as some strange approximation to the classical behaviour of waves and particles.
 Instead we turn the job of explaining around.
 We start from quantum behaviour and show how this explains classical behaviour'' \cite{36}.

-Unfortunately, modern education completely ignores this possibility and still speaks about ``wave-particle duality'' and ``the complementarity principle'' as a philosophical bases to fuse the two apparently contradictory ideas of classical particles and classical waves into a quantum concept.
+Unfortunately, modern education, as a rule, completely ignores this approach and still speaks about ``wave-particle duality'' and ``the complementarity principle'' as philosophical bases to fuse the two apparently contradictory ideas of classical particles and classical waves into a quantum concept.
 The following example \cite{37} shows that such educational practice distorts the scientific integrity even of professional physicists.
-In his critique of the customary interpretation of quantum mechanics, Land\'{e} indicated the following paradox \cite{38}.
-It seems the de Broglie relationship between the momentum and wavelength
+In his critique of the customary interpretation of quantum mechanics, Land\'{e} described the following paradox \cite{38}.
+It seems the de~Broglie relationship between the momentum and wavelength,

-contradicts the principle of relativity because the momentum does depend on the choice of the reference frame while the wavelength does not.
-An amusing fact, according to Lev\'{y}-Leblond \cite{37}, is that nowadays experimentalists in neutron optics have difficulties to grasp Land\'{e}'s paradox.
-They know quite well, as firmly established experimental fact, that the wavelength $\lambda$ is related to the momentum $p$ by de Broglie's $\lambda=h/p$ and it {\em does change} from one inertial frame to the other.
-Why is then Land\'{e} claiming that $\lambda$ is an invariant?
-Recovered from the ``wave-particle duality'' dichotomy by their professional experience, they missed to appreciate a simple fact, as the crux of the Land\'{e}'s argument, that ``in classical wave theory, $\lambda$ indeed is an invariant: the crest-to-crest distance of sea waves is the same to an aircraft pilot and to a lighthouse keeper'' \cite{37}.
-They simply do not understand why this classical property of waves has any relation to quantum objects they study.
+contradicts the principle of relativity because the momentum depends on the choice of the reference frame while the wavelength does not.
+An amusing fact, according to Lev\'{y}-Leblond \cite{37}, is that nowadays experimentalists in neutron optics have difficulty grasping Land\'{e}'s paradox.
+They fail to appreciate the crux of the Land\'{e}'s argument, that ``in classical wave theory, $\lambda$ indeed is an invariant: the crest-to-crest distance of sea waves is the same to an aircraft pilot and to a lighthouse keeper'' \cite{37}.

-Although Land\'{e}'s paradox has some interesting aspects related to classical special relativity \cite{39}, it is not a real paradox in quantum theory \cite{40} and originates only if we still insist on the schizophrenic classical view of the quantum world that a quantum particle somehow manages to be simultaneously both a particle and a wave while in reality it is neither particle nor wave \cite{41}.
-Simply ``it must be realized today that this view of the quantum world, adapted as it was to its first explorations, is totally out-dated.
-In the past fifty years, we have accumulated sufficient familiarity, theoretical as well as experimental, with the quantum world to no longer look at it through classical glasses'' \cite{38}.
+Although Land\'{e}'s paradox has some interesting aspects related to classical special relativity \cite{39}, it is not a real paradox in quantum theory \cite{40} and arises only if we still insist on the schizophrenic classical view of the quantum world that a quantum particle somehow manages to be simultaneously both a particle and a wave while in reality it is neither particle nor wave \cite{41}.
+In other words, ``it must be realized today that this view of the quantum world, adapted as it was to its first explorations, is totally out-dated.
+In the past fifty years, we have accumulated sufficient familiarity, theoretical as well as experimental, with the quantum world to no longer look at it through classical glasses'' \cite{37}.